AmaanSayyad/APT-Casino/README.md

 ## Future Plans

-All though started as a idea for Hackathon but now we are thinking to carry forward as a business model and expand further.
+All though started as a idea but now we are thinking to carry forward as a business model and expand further.

 - **Applying for Grants:** Seeking funding to further develop and expand the platform.